HOME Blog This Week at Angama #296

 F 7.1, 1/3200, ISO 1000 | Guests Gorden and Carolyn

 Unable to see carcasses lying in the grass, predators have learned to observe birds, especially vultures, as they have an aerial view advantage.
-As the vultures descended, landing one by one on a tree next to the dead carcass, she approached and found it before it was decimated by the flock of savanna cleaners.
+As the vultures descended, landing one by one on a tree next to the dead carcass, she approached and found it before it was decimated by the flock of savannah cleaners.
 After satiating herself, she carried a piece to her two little cubs.

 F 7.1, 1/3200, ISO 1000 | Guests Gorden and Carolyn